-The procedure takes about 2 hours under general anesthesia.
-Hospitalization for 1 day is recommended for more comfortable recovery.
+The Breast Augmentation procedure takes about 2 hours under general anaesthesia.
+Hospitalization for 1 day is recommended for a more comfortable recovery.
 One of the possible complication for this surgery is bleeding or haematoma and infection (<5%).
 In the long term, there is a 3%-10% risk of capsular contracture, rippling or palpability of implant.

 The enhanced breast will improve the body proportion and facilitate the wearing of clothes.
 It will increase your attractiveness and give you added self- confidence.
-You can enjoy more sports like swimming and outdoor activities without feeling inhibited because of the sports wear.
-There is no increased risk of cancer and you can continue to breast feed baby naturally.
+You can enjoy more sports like swimming and outdoor activities without feeling inhibited because of sportswear.
+There is no increased risk of cancer and you can continue to breastfeed baby naturally.